 5. Don’t wait to choose your songs.

 Choosing songs is easier then couples make it out to be.
 Start thinking about your song choices when you first start planning your wedding.
 Start making a list in your phone or your wedding binder of songs you hear on the radio that you like.
 Make a list for your ceremony songs which should include a song for your grandparents and parents walking, a song for your wedding party and groom walking, and a song for the bride and her escort walking.
 You can combine them and have one song for everyone and then a different song for the bride, but either way, have a plan early on and know what songs you would like.
 Next, you need about an hour long of music selection for your dinner.
 Your DJ can help you with this or you can just choose a genre like jazz and play that through your dinner portion.
 Last, you need your dance music.
 This is the most important part because it’s what determines whether you have an upbeat reception or a slow one.
-Click here for the top 100 dance and party songs provided by DJ Crashers.
+DJ Crashers compiled a list of their the top 100 dance and party songs, which is a great place to get started.
 A lot of couples think that music is not as important, they put it off, and then have to scrounge something together at the end.
 Your music helps create what kind atmosphere you have, so keep your music in mind throughout your wedding planning process.